The-Arkitekt/dev-env-config/dev-env-setup/README.md

 ## 3. Clone Repos

-    * clone the this repo into home directory
+    * clone this repo into home directory
         > git clone git@github.com:The-Arkitekt/dev-env-config.git

     * Move to (or make and move to) $PROJECT_DIR